shadabwahidullah/Test-Driven-Project/README.md

 In this project, we used the Test Driven approach by doing first the tests and then writing the code that successfully passes all the tests
 - To get a local copy up and running follow these steps.

-2 - open your terminal and clone the project running
+1 - open your terminal and clone the project running

 ` git clone https://github.com/shadabwahidullah/Test-Driven-Project.git`

-3 - install all the gems running
+2 - install all the gems running

 `bundle install`

-4 - to run the file  use
+3 - to run the file  use

 `Ruby solver.rb`

-5 - To Run the tests use
+## Testing

+We use Rspec gem to test our code.

+You can run those tests locally if you follow the steps above from 1 to 2, and then run:

-`rspec .`
+- `rspec .`

 ## Authors